cladams7905/w101-earn-crowns/README.md

 ./scripts/view-logs.sh
 ```

-### Regular Maintenance

-- Review logs weekly for errors
-- Update credentials if needed
-- Clean old logs (automated every 30 days)
-- Monitor disk space usage

-### Performance Tips

-- The script reuses Chrome user data for faster startup
-- Quiz answers are cached in memory during execution
-- Logs are automatically rotated and cleaned

-## 🔐 Security Considerations

-- Store credentials securely in `.env.local`
-- Don't commit `.env.local` to version control
-- Regularly rotate API keys
-- Monitor logs for suspicious activity
-- Use strong, unique passwords

-## 📞 Support
+## Disclaimer

-If you encounter issues:

-1. Check the troubleshooting section above
-2. Review the logs using `./scripts/view-logs.sh`
-3. Test the script manually
-4. Verify all environment variables are set correctly

-Remember that this automation interacts with external services (Wizard101, TwoCaptcha, Supabase) which may have their own rate limits or service interruptions.
+Remember that this automation interacts with external services (Wizard101, TwoCaptcha, Gemini) which may have their own rate limits or service interruptions.
+Quiz data is stored locally in `scripts/quiz-answers.json`.